mp-access/Mock-Course-Re/README.md

 At the moment, ACCESS will only show the first hint provided, but this may become configurable in the future.
-For this reason, it's important that the hints are sorted from highest-to-lowest priority.
+For this reason, it's important that the hints in `grade_result.json` are sorted from highest to lowest priority.
 In other words, the student will not find it very useful to receive an obscure error message caused by a test that checks a very specific edge-case of the requirements.
-Rather, the student should receive the most general hints first.
+Rather, the student should receive the most general hint first.

 ## Grading considerations

-Grading in ACCESS is note quite the same as regular unit testing for the following reasons:
+Grading in ACCESS is not quite the same as regular unit testing for the following reasons:

- * The student's submission could be literally anything, so we cannot expect that even basic things like importing or parsing the solution will succeed.
+ * The student's submission could be literally anything, so one cannot expect that even basic things like importing or parsing the solution will succeed.
 Thus, it is important to catch all such errors and provide appropriate hints, rather than just crashing.
 For Python, the provided [test harness](universal/harness.py) - see [README](universal/README.md) - takes care of many of these problems.
  * It might make sense to write much more basic tests than one would in normal programming.
 For example, rather than just checking whether a function returns the correct number, it might make sense to even check whether it returns a number at all, and give the student a corresponding hint if it does not.

 ## i18n